viridia/klendathu-v1/DesignNotes.md

 * Show linked issues hierarchically
 * Need a way to create Mongo indices programmatically.
 * Delete project memberships when deleting projects and/or users.
+* Don't allow people to be added to project if they are already members.

 URLS:
   https://github.com/mlabieniec/complexity